rampal-punia/convo-insight-platform/apps/convochat/utils/helper.md

 Examples and use cases for these two fields to illustrate how they can be used in the ConvoInsight platform.

-1. `recommendation` field in AIMessage model:
+1. `recommendation` field in AIText model:
 ```python
 recommendation = models.ForeignKey('analysis.Recommendation', on_delete=models.SET_NULL, null=True, blank=True, related_name='applied_messages')
 ```